Category: Friendship

 Supplies: (and links where possible)

-I have listed which products I have used, and where they may be purchased.
-It’s a huge marketplace and in most instances, there are multiple sources and many alternatives to choose from.
+I have listed the products I have used and where to purchase them.
+It’s a huge marketplace, and in most instances, there are multiple sources and many alternatives to choose from.

-Stencil: Glittering Hearts, A Colorful Life Designs
+Stencil: Music, A Colorful Life Designs

 Waffle Flower Grip Mat, 8.5 x 6.5, Scrapbook.com